Skyla’s stories

 And with the moon her soul groaned the final prayer, “God.”

-As her eyes closed, the whisper came, “It’s not your children, it’s my hand leading you.”
+As her eyes closed, the whisper came, “This is not your children’s fault; it’s My hand leading you.”

 continuing my studies